 - providing resources in formats that meet the needs of users with disabilities.1

 The use of selection aids, particularly consulting teacher librarians with students of a similar age and demographic, will be required so that any challenge can be defended on a knowledgeable basis.
 All Senior Fiction print resources will be clearly labelled with a Senior Fiction sticker and digital resources will be subject to the appropriate filters.
+However, other resources will not be distinguished in any way that marginalises their users, although there may be specific topics assigned in the OPAC record.
 The teacher librarian will exercise his/her professional knowledge about the development and maturation of the students, their reading needs, interests and abilities, the curriculum the collection is required to support, the underlying ethos of the school and its community and collection development practices and apply these in relation to the duty of care invested in him/her.

 Regardless of format, all resources will demonstrate